-(Applicable only to parents who have consented to the release of billing information to Medical Assistance programs)
+(Applicable only to parents who have consented to the release of billing information to Medical Assistance

-I understand that the school may charge the School-Based Access Program ("SBAP")-or any program that replaces or supplements the SBAP-the cost of certain special education and related services described in my child's IEP.
-To make these charges to the SBAP, the school will release to the administrator of that program the name, age, and address of my child, verification of Medicaid eligibility for my child, a copy of my child's IEP, a description of the services provided and the times and dates during which such services were provided to my child, and the identity of the provider of such services.
-I understand that such information will not be disclosed, and such charges will not be made, unless I consent to the disclosure.
-I acknowledge that I have provided written consent to disclose such information.
+I understand that the school may charge the School-Based Access Program ("SBAP")-or any program that replaces or supplements special education and related services described in my child's IEP.
+To make these charges to the SBAP, the school will release program the name, age, and address of my child, verification of Medicaid eligibility for my child, a copy of my child's IEP, a descript and the times and dates during which such services were provided to my child, and the identity of the provider of such services information will not be disclosed, and such charges will not be made, unless I consent to the disclosure.
+I acknowledge that I have disclose such information.

 I understand that my consent is ongoing from year-to-year unless and until I withdraw it.
-I can withdraw my consent in writing, or orally if I am unable to write, at any time.
+I can withdraw my consent in writing, or brake it am unable to write, at any time.
 My refusal to consent or my withdrawal of consent will not relieve the school of the obligation to provide, at no cost to me or my family, any service or program to which my child is entitled under the Individuals with Disabilities Education Act ("IDEA") or that is necessary to enable my child to receive a free appropriate public education as described in my child's IEP.